uikit/uikit-site/docs/pages/introduction.md

 ## Browser support

 The following table lists the versions that UIkit is tested on.
 "Latest" means that it works just fine on all recent versions of that browser.
-With many browser moving towards a rolling release strategy, pinning down browser support to a specific version has become a little tricky in recent years.
+With many browsers moving towards a rolling release strategy, pinning down browser support to a specific version has become a little tricky in recent years.
 Long story short: UIkit will work on pretty much any modern browser.

 <div class="uk-child-width-1-3 uk-child-width-expand@s uk-text-center" uk-grid uk-height-match="> * > div">
     <div>